pathwaycom/pathway/docs/2.developers/4.user-guide/50.llm-xpack/.parsers/parsers.md

 ### Chunking modes

 Many parsers include chunking functionality, allowing them to use a document's structure to split content into smaller, semantically consistent chunks.
-Pathway's `UnstructuredParser` supports five chunking modes:
+The `UnstructuredParser` supports five chunking modes:

 - `basic` - Uses Unstructured's [basic chunking strategy](https://github.com/Unstructured-IO/unstructured/blob/238f985ddaaa04952ac089c6e94e592de2bda9b6/unstructured/chunking/basic.py#L24), which splits text into chunks shorter than the specified `max_characters` length (set via the `chunking_kwargs` argument).
 It also supports a soft threshold for chunk length using `new_after_n_chars`.
 - `by_title` - Uses Unstructured's [chunk-by-title strategy](https://github.com/Unstructured-IO/unstructured/blob/238f985ddaaa04952ac089c6e94e592de2bda9b6/unstructured/chunking/title.py#L23) strategy, similar to basic chunking but with additional constraints to split chunks at section or page breaks, resulting in more structured chunks.
 Like basic chunking, it can be configured via `chunking_kwargs`.
 - `elements` -  Breaks down a document into homogeneous Unstructured elements such as `Title`, `NarrativeText`, `Footer`, `ListItem` etc. Not recommended for PDFs or other complex data sources.
 Best suited for simple input data where individual elements need to be separated.
 - `paged` - Collects all elements found on a single page into one chunk.
 Useful for documents where content is well-separated across pages.
 - `single` - Aggregates all Unstructured elements into a single large chunk.
-Use this mode when applying other chunking strategies available in Pathway <!-- TODO: Link Pathway-defined chunking here --> or when using a custom chunking approach.
+Use this mode when applying other chunking strategies available in Pathway Live Data Framework <!-- TODO: Link Pathway-defined chunking here --> or when using a custom chunking approach.

 ::if{path="/llm-xpack/"}
 Example of usage: